 Del Frisco's Double Eagle Steakhouse on International Drive has certainly mastered the art of first impressions.
 Immediately upon walking in the door, you'll be greeted by a large chandelier, classy decor, and temperature controlled two-story glass walls filled with a seemingly endless variety of wine bottles.
 While the modern atmosphere and top-notch steaks are noteworthy, the new high-end happy hour, Del's at Dusk, will also leave a lasting impression.

-We were recently invited to come check out the Del’s at Dusk happy hour.
-Served in the spacious and stylish downstairs bar, Del’s at Dusk invites diners to indulge in happy hour selections featuring hearty eats and signature cocktails every Monday – Friday from 4 – 6:30pm.
+We were recently invited to come check out the Del's at Dusk happy hour.
+Served in the spacious and stylish downstairs bar, Del's at Dusk invites diners to indulge in happy hour selections featuring hearty eats and signature cocktails daily from 4-7pm.
 Settle into a cozy booth, pull up a seat at the bar, or snag a high-top table and prepare for a real happy hour treat.

 The menu features six cocktails all priced at $9 each.
 I sampled The Gold Standard Mule, the Pomegranate Martini, and The VIP, the latter of which was a standout favorite.
 Made with Pineapple infused Svedka Clementine Vodka and garnished with an orange peel, it's a refreshing drink with a subtle citrus flavor that can be enjoyed any time of the year.